By Norman Carlisle (This article was originally published in October 1963)

 How many inventions are actually sold and used?
 Statistics are hard to come by because the U.S. Patent Office keeps no records of what becomes of an invention after it’s patented.
-But studies by the Patent, Trademark, and Copyright Research Foundation of George Washington University reveal that a surprisingly high percentage are actually sold or used.
+But studies by the Patent, Trademark, and Copyright Research Foundation of George Washington University revealed that a surprisingly high percentage are actually sold or used.

 While authoritative estimates just a decade ago ran as low as 20 percent, a study by the Foundation indicates that between 55 and 65 percent of all recently patented inventions are actually used.
-And the remaining 35 to 45 percent of unused ones include some that obviously had little chance of sale to begin with – like a recently patented bagel slicer (a bagel is a doughnut-shaped hard roll); a balloon-supported, flying landing field for rescuing stricken airliners; and an improved dowsing rod that uses copper tubing instead of the familiar “witching” stick.
+And the remaining 35 to 45 percent of unused ones include some that obviously had little chance of a sale, to begin with – like a recently patented bagel slicer (a bagel is a doughnut-shaped hard roll); a balloon-supported, flying landing field for rescuing stricken airliners; and an improved dowsing rod that uses copper tubing instead of the familiar “witching” stick.
 That unused category also includes “back-up” patents taken out by company researchers who have simply patented embellishments, which may never be used, on existing inventions.

 What’s the secret of selling an invention to a big company?
 The success stories of independent inventors, research directors, patent attorneys, and invention brokers indicate that the trick is to offer the right invention.
 George Breen picked the ideal concern to approach because 3M had much to gain from marketing his pipeline sap-harvesting system.

 Sell to a big or small company?
 The small one is probably more anxious for new inventions.